HayleyGoodin/120-work/hw-10/readme.md

 My sketch started with my previous sketch of the balloon, but I just wanted to concentrate on the array and functions without a big code in my way.

 #### 5
 I haven't helped any classmates this week but I have got in contact with my actual assigned TA for future support.
+This particular code had a 404 error and I was not able to get help until December 12 from TA Quinn Bruderer.
+Now my product is fixed and beautiful.